xandrd/Kistory/README.md

 - Structural damage
 - EVA
 - Board from EVA
-- kerbanaut death in the current vessel
+- Kerbanaut death in the current vessel
+- Change SOI
+- Record change of situation
+- Stages

 ### Display
 - Toolbar plugin is used